hitokiri-mata/katacoda-courses/kubernetes-pipelines/python/step4-distilled-container.md

 ## Running on Kubernetes

-So far you can run built and run a container locally.
+So far you have just built and run the microservice in a container locally.
 No microservice is an island.
-Your modularized and distributed application can be comprized of dozen, hundreds or even thousands of containers.
-This is why we wanted to reduce at least the image size of this one containerized microservice.
-Now that you have a container, your certainly push it to a registry and have Kuberntes pull it down and run it in a Pod.
-In the remaining steps we will take this idea further and focus on a build pipeline that can gather the source, build the container, and deliver the updated microservice to Kubernetes.
+Your modularized and distributed application can be comprised of dozen, hundreds or even thousands of containers.
+This is why we wanted to reduce the image size of just this one containerized microservice.

+Now that you have a container, you certainly push it to a registry and have Kubernetes pull and run it in a Pod.
+However, most things deployed to Kubernetes should be infrastructure-as-code ([IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code)), including the recipes that continuously deliver application updates as we fix and evolve our applications.
+This CI/CD process is often captured in source code for CI/CD pipelines.
+With Tekton, your pipelines are declared in code.
+For this scenario, the code is in the `pipelines` directory.

+In the remaining steps, we will take this idea further and focus on a build pipeline that can gather the source, build the container, and deliver the microservice to Kubernetes.